garrandall/popular-music-data/tracks/-65-love-affair-paul-davis.md

 Well I acted like a dum-dum
 You were bad with your pom-poms
-You said, ooh wah go team, ooh wah go
+You said, ohwah go team, oohah go
-Ooh-ee baby, I want you to know
+Ohee baby, I want you to know

 If I could go back in time
 Well, I know somehow you'd still be mine